Written by Shanna Kirkpatrick, Chara Founder

 Our kids are bombarded every day with messages from outside sources: television, social media, school, church, sports, friends, and yes, dance.
 Many of these messages contradict the ones we wish to communicate as parents.
 Rather than shield our children from the world, we must be intentional about leading them and connecting them to the messages we desire while talking through the messages, in an age appropriate manner, the ones we do not.
 It is up to us to swing the input in the right direction according to our values.

-At Chara, our teachers understand that kids are like sponges, ready to absorb what we bring into their lives.
+At Chara, our teachers understand that kids are like sponges, that ready to absorb what we bring into their lives.
 They need to soak up fresh, life-giving water—not murky, soiled sludge.
 That fresh water quenches droughts that our kids don’t always know they have.
 As influential adults to so many students, our faculty are able to see those needs ahead of time, and partner with parents to see those needs fulfilled.

 The musical selections of our faculty are one of the things that gives me the most joy inside of the studio.
 When the playlist for recital is distributed to families each year, I listen and am overcome with joy and thanksgiving.
 These are the messages that are soaking into our dancers!